mbulhakov/krusty/README.md

 # krusty

 ### What
-TG bot with a grain of async programming.
+Yet another TG bot.
 Does a few tricks:
 - Checks hot words in the message => sends a media as a response (voice, video, picture) with a specific chance.
 - Checks forwarded posts from TG channels on duplication => sends a media as a response (voice, video, picture).